 “She’s not at peace; and she does blame you.”

 Even with the hood up, I could still see every last star in the night sky in those inky black pools.
 I can’t fully capture what I saw in them.
 It was like staring at both vast infiniteness and vast nothingness.
 They held everything and nothing at the same time.
-His eyes, they were like staring into eternity.
+His eyes were like staring into eternity.

 As he stood up from the window, I let out the breath I was holding.
 My hands shook as I pulled them off the steering wheel.